jimmoffitt/leaving-x/README.md

 # leaving-x
-A script to publish a Twitter archive to Bluesky.
+Python code for publishing Twitter archives to Bluesky.

 ## Introduction